Opioid epidemic: United States

 Family is widely discussed as an influence for factors affecting adolescent opioid misuse behavior and in the treatment of adolescent opioid misuse.
 Family involvement has been shown to be effective in decreasing substance use in adolescents by addressing family risk factors that may be contributing to an adolescent's substance use.
-Some of these risk factors that are contributing to the increase in popularity of opioids include easy accessibility.
-The late 1990s increase in opioid recommendation from pharmaceutical companies created an abundance of prescription painkillers in adult households.
-If family members are taking opioids for pain or have taken them in the past and did not dispose of them correctly or do not protect them properly, it can make it easy for adolescents to get their hands on them.
+Easy accessibility is a risk factor.
+The late 1990s, increases in opioid recommendations from pharmaceutical companies created an abundance of prescription painkillers in adult households.
+If family members are taking opioids for pains or have taken them in the past and did not dispose of them correctly or do not protect them properly, it can make it easy for adolescents to get their hands on them.

 Proper disposal of these drugs is crucial to reducing adolescent misuse.
 A national insurance cohort reviewed almost 90,000 opioid prescribed patients, 13–21 years old, and found that 5% continued to fill their prescription 90 days or more after surgery.
 Medicine take-back programs are the most recommended and regulated disposal method by the United States Drug Enforcement Agency, although, it is not guaranteed that the prescribed patient will comply with this recommendation.
-There are also eight different at-home drug disposal products on the market but none of them is federal agency approved or in the process of being evaluated.
+There are eight different at-home drug disposal products on the market but none of them is federal agency approved or in the process of being evaluated.
 The main concern of proper opioid disposal is trash and sewage disposal that create pharmaceutical pollution and still grants access for adolescents with substance use disorders.

-Not only are youth at a heightened risk of developing opioid addictions, but treating opioid use disorder in this population is also more difficult than it is for older individuals.
+Youth are at a heightened risk of developing opioid addictions, and treating youth opioid use disorder is more difficult than it is for older individuals.
 A systematic review of the epidemiological literature has found that adolescents and young adults consistently have shorter retention times in medication treatments for opioid use disorder than do older adults.
 This is why it is important for schools to implement effective strategies and programs to teach young children about the dangers and consequences of opioid misuse.
 Although the retention time of adolescents is much lower than adults, educating them from a younger age on opioid misuse should help keep children away from these drugs.